bw-math/bw-math/source/notes/statistics/01_GRAPHICAL_REPRESENTATIONS.rst

 .. note::

+    These terms (minimum, percentile and maximum) are defined in the :ref:`point_estimation` section.

-    The maximum observation, the third quartile, the median, the firsrt quartile and the minimum are sometimes collectively known as the *five-number summary*.
+The middle three numbers, i.e. the third quartile, the median and the first quartile, from the *box* of the *boxplot*.
+The numbers on the ends, i.e. the maximum and minimum, are sometimes known as the *whiskers*.

 Distribution Shapes
 -------------------

-TODO
+A boxplot provides another window in a distribution's shape; A boxplot reveals the characteristic features of important distribution *shapes*.

 Normal
 ******